-AES recognizes that all matters relating to child protection are confidential.
+AES recognises that all matters relating to child protection are confidential.
 Child protection concerns, disclosures from children or safeguarding allegations against another member of staff or volunteer must not be discussed with the workforce as a whole.
 However, all staff must be aware that they have a professional responsibility to share information with the Safeguarding lead/ Deputy Safeguarding lead (or with Children's Social Care/ LADO as appropriate) in order to safeguard children.
 We will always inform parents or our concerns and our intended actions unless to do so could put the child at greater risk of harm, or impede a criminal investigation.

-AES follows Buckinghamshire Safeguarding Children Partnership's key principles for information sharing (see attached flowchart).
+AES follows Buckinghamshire Safeguarding Children Partnership's key principles for information sharing (Information Sharing - Buckinghamshire Safeguarding Children Partnership (buckssafeguarding.org.uk).
 Information will only be shared is there is a clear and legitimate purpose for sharing information.
 Consent is sought to share information.
-As many children at AES also attend a mainstream nursery and have a number of other professionals supporting them, consent is gained from parents upon application for a place for AES to make contact.
+As many children at AES attend different settings, and have a number of other professionals supporting them, consent is gained from parents upon application for a place for AES to make contact.
 Information may still be shared without consent if, using professional judgement, lack of consent can be overridden in the public interest.
 Judgement will be based on facts.
 Information will only be shared with those people who need to have it, shared securely and in a timely fashion and is accurate and up to date.
 Records are kept of information shared, or decisions not to share.
 Where information is shared, records include what has been shared, with whom and for what purpose.
 If in doubt, AES will seek further advice.
-Information sharing will also be considered where children whom concerns have been identified, move to another provider.
 Information sharing is vital in identifying and tackling all forms of abuse and neglect, in promoting child welfare and their educational outcomes.
-We are able to share, hold and use information for these purposes as stated in Keeping Children Safe in Education, September 2021.
+We are able to share, hold and use information for these purposes as stated in Keeping Children Safe in Education, September 2023.